Making a Complaint

 What if I am still dissatisfied?

-After we have fully investigated and replied, if you are still dissatisfied with our decision or the way we have dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) to look at it.
+After we have fully investigated and replied, if you are still unhappy with our decision or the way we have dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) to look into it.

 The SPSO cannot normally look at:

-- A complaint that has not completed our complaints procedure - please make sure you have followed our complaints procedure before contacting the SPSO
+- A complaint that has not been through our complaints procedure - please make sure you have followed our complaints procedure before contacting the SPSO

 - A matter that has been or is being considered in court